jyyulab/NetBID/docs/docs/advanced_analysis/advanced_analysis.md

 exp_mat_gene <- exp_mat
 ```

+Secondly, choose the gene sets for use, if user want to combine categories, `merge_gs()` could be used.
+Then, calculate the activity values for the gene sets across all samples by `cal.Activity.GS()`.

 ```R
 ## calculate activity for all genesets
 use_gs2gene <- merge_gs(all_gs2gene=all_gs2gene,use_gs=c('H','CP:BIOCARTA','CP:REACTOME','CP:KEGG','C5'))
 ac_gs <- cal.Activity.GS(use_gs2gene = use_gs2gene,cal_mat = exp_mat_gene)
 ```

+Thirdly, do statistical testing for the activity value of the gene sets by `getDE.BID.2G()` or `getDE.limma.2G()`.

 ```R
 ## get DA